brentp/somalier/README.md

 `somalier` requires `libhts.so` from [htslib](https://htslib.org) to be in a standard location or indicated with the `LD_LIBRARY_PATH` environment variable.

+Users can also get a docker image [here](https://cloud.docker.com/repository/registry-1.docker.io/brentp/somalier) which contains htslib and a somalier binary.

 ## Usage